lastralab/ABISSMAL/R/vignettes/README.md

 5. Make barcode style visualizations of the raw and per-processed data

+- For vignette 05, I want to make 3 barcode style visuals: 1) the raw combined RFID data, perching events and RFID pre-processed,2) IRBB raw combined and pre-processed, then 3) pre-processed RFID and IRBB together.
+All of these will be faceted plots with ggplot

-6. Detect clusters, score clusters, generate summary statistics.
+6. Detect clusters, score clusters, generate summary statistics

 Things that would be important to add:
 - Loops
 - Errors and troubleshooting online

+I want to make a pre- and post-vignette Google form to asses the content and style of the vignettes for disseminating basic R coding skills in a biological context

 Note that code for processing and analyzing biological data collected from zebra finches, and code to make figures, is published online as part of a submitted manuscript for the ABISSMAL tracking system.